-Native American Tribes

-Tribal populations in the analysis area were also identified to provide the basis for analysis of environmental justice concerns.
-Tribal lands in the analysis area are primarily concentrated in Dunn, McKenzie, McLean, Mercer, Mountrail, Sioux, and Ward Counties; these counties include lands of the Standing Rock Sioux Tribe and the Fort Berthold Indian Reservation.
-They also contain the federally recognized Mandan, Hidatsa, and Arikara Nation, also known as the Three Affiliated Tribes.
-Table 3-125 provides percentages for Native American populations and major Tribal affiliations for the analysis area, as compared with the remainder of the state.
+Individuals who identify as Native American may or may not be affiliated with federally recognized tribes.
+Thus, to further refine the analysis, Tribal populations were also examined.
+Tribal populations are concentrated in Dunn, McKenzie, McLean, Mercer, Mountrail, Sioux, and Ward counties.
+These counties include lands of the Standing Rock Sioux Tribe and the Fort Berthold Indian Reservation, as well as the federally recognized Mandan, Hidatsa, and Arikara Nation (Three Affiliated Tribes).
+Details regarding Native American populations and major Tribal affiliations can be found in Section 3.5.3, Tribal Interests.